openshift-labs/learn-katacoda/ansibleop/ansible-operator-overview/step2.md

 * **role** (_default_): Path to the Role that should be run by the Operator for a particular Group-Version-Kind (GVK).
 This field is mutually exclusive with the "playbook" field.

 * **playbook** (_optional_): Path to the Playbook that should be run by the Operator for a particular Group-Version-Kind (GVK).
-This Playbook can be a composition of Roles.
+A Playbook can be used to invoke multiple Roles.
 This field is mutually exclusive with the "role" field.

 __Sample watches.yaml__